CodeRunner5235/SteamDeck-Auto-TDP/README.md

 **What the heck, why the garbage workaround!?**
-Yea, yea, I hear you linux warrior, I know there are definitely better ( and simpler ) ways than my service that runs a script every few seconds.
-My linux expertise isn't top notch, so if you have a better way, please do share.
+Yea, yea, I hear you Linux warrior, I know there are better, simpler, and more graceful ways than my service that runs a script every few seconds.
+My Linux expertise isn't top notch, so if you have a better way, please do share.

 **Installing**
-To install this on your deck, choose your desired TDP folder.
+To install this on your deck, choose your desired TDP folder (or make your own).
 I'm going to assume 20 so make sure to change your number if necessary.

 Installing the files